aendie/SkyAlmanac-Py3/README.md

 SkyAlmanac-Py3 was developed with the intention of having identical output format as SFalmanac-Py3.
 It is a hybrid version based on two astronomical libraries:

-* the older PyEphem library:  https://rhodesmill.org/pyephem/
+* the older Ephem library:  https://rhodesmill.org/pyephem/
 * the newer Skyfield library: https://rhodesmill.org/skyfield/

 It uses the star database in Skyfield, which is based on data from the Hipparcos Catalogue.
-PyEphem is used for calculating twilight (actual, civil and nautical sunrise/sunset) and moonrise/moonset.
+Ephem is used for calculating twilight (actual, civil and nautical sunrise/sunset) and moonrise/moonset.
 As a consequence, it is **four times faster** than SFalmanac (which uses Skyfield for almost everything).

-NOTE: two scripts are included (both can be run): 'skyalmanac.py' and 'increments.py'
+**NOTE: the Python Package Index (PyPI) edition is here:** https://pypi.org/project/skyalmanac/
+**Users are encouraged to install the PyPI edition instead.**
 NOTE: a Python 2.7 script with identical functionality can be found at:  https://github.com/aendie/SkyAlmanac-Py2
-NOTE: a 100% [PyEphem](https://rhodesmill.org/pyephem/) version of SkyAlmanac is available here: https://github.com/aendie/Pyalmanac-Py3
+NOTE: a 100% [Ephem](https://rhodesmill.org/pyephem/) version of SkyAlmanac is available here: https://github.com/aendie/Pyalmanac-Py3

 An aim of this development was to maintain:

 * **identical PDF output formatting with a similar control program**
-	 It is then possible to display both generated tables (from PyEphem, Skyfield and SkyAlmanac) and compare what has changed by flipping between the two tabs in Adobe Acrobat Reader DC.
+	 It is then possible to display both generated tables (from Ephem, Skyfield and SkyAlmanac) and compare what has changed by flipping between the two tabs in Adobe Acrobat Reader DC.
 	 Anything that has changed flashes, thereby drawing your attention to it.
 This crude and simple method is quite effective in highlihgting data that might need further attention.